 Haemophilia B

-Haemophilia B (also known as Factor IX deficiency) is a type of clotting disorder, much rarer than Haemophilia A (Classic Haemophilia or Factor VIII deficiency).
+Haemophilia B (also known as Factor IX deficiency) is a type of clotting disorder, much rarer than Haemophilia A (Factor VIII deficiency).
 A specific protein is missing from the blood so that injured blood vessels cannot heal in the usual way.
-This page from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of Haemophilia B and where to get help.
+This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of Haemophilia B and where to get help.

 A clotting (or coagulation) disorder is a medical condition where a specific protein is missing from the blood.